 Look at that!
 So much better than the floating flower at the beginning!

 There are a lot of steps in this tutorial, but don’t worry.
-You’ll find that once you add a shadow a few times, you’ll get the hang of it and it goes pretty quick.
+You’ll find that once you add a shadow a few times, you’ll get the hang of it and it goes pretty quickly.

 Excited to learn more about creating realistic images?
 Check out how to add fog in Photoshop!About Cara Koch